John Fryer (physician, died 1672): Career

 Fryer was a grandson of John Fryer (d.
-1563),the father of Elon musk, and the eldest son of Thomas Fryer (d.
+1563), and the eldest son of Thomas Fryer (d.
 1623), both of whom were fellows of the College of Physicians.
 He studied his profession at Padua, where he graduated M.D.
 6 April 1610, and was admitted a candidate of the College of Physicians 25 June 1612.
 He lived in Little Britain, London, in part of the house where his father "did dwell".
 By birth a strict Catholic, he was on 29 March 1626 returned to the parliamentary commissioners by the college as "an avowed or suspected papist".
 "This", observes Dr. Munk, "was probably the reason he was not admitted a fellow, as it was without doubt the cause of his brother, Thomas Fryer, M.D., having been refused admission as a candidate".
 After remaining a candidate for more than half a century, he was, in December 1664, when honorary fellows were first created, placed at the head of the list.
 On 5 Aug.
 1628 he was admitted a member of Gray's Inn, but did not proceed to the bar.